m-tymchyk/kuna-api-php/readme.md

 PHP 5.6+ is required.

-IF you want not use Composer or Must use PHP 5.3, you can use [Simple API PHP Library](/simple)
+If you want not use Composer or use less of PHP 5.6 version, you can use [Simple API PHP Library](/simple)

 ## 1. Install